Five Things an Employer Should Consider Before Firing an Employee

 Getting fired isn’t easy.
 But what many employees don’t realize is that having to fire an employee isn’t easy either.
 This is especially true when the employer would prefer not to fire the employee, but has a compelling business reason to do so.

 Even in situations when an employer might be relieved to terminate an employee, there are still potential issues that the employer should be aware of.
-This blog post will discuss these possible issues and explain why talking to a Maryland labor defense attorney before firing an employee might be a good idea.
+This blog post will discuss these possible issues and explain why talking to a Maryland employment lawyer before firing an employee might be a good idea.
 The lawyers at the Law Firm of J.W.
 Stafford are ready to take your employee termination questions.

 Potential Issue #1: Is the Termination Justified?